In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Creole-spiced salmon with tomatoey green beans and cheesy grits

-Gluten-Free Friendly, Soy-Free, Mediterranean, Pescatarian, No Added Sugar, Protein Plus
+Gluten-Free Friendly, Soy-Free, Mediterranean, Pescatarian, Spicy, No Added Sugar, Protein Plus

 2 Servings, 740 Calories/Serving

 Asian, Mexican, and Creole all in one dish?
-Leave it to Chef Sofia to blow your mind.
-She seasons salmon with Creole spices, green beans with lemongrass, and amps up grits with queso blanco.
+Coming right up.
+We season salmon with Creole spices, green beans with lemongrass, and amp up grits with queso blanco.

 In your bag